 “Javel,” which designates the product, to which the letter

 “x” was added.
-The same is true of the mark
+The same is true of the trademark

 “Javelo.”
-As a result, I find that both of the parties’ marks possess limited inherent distinctiveness.
+As a result, I find that both of the parties’ trademarks possess limited inherent distinctiveness.

-A striking analogy can be drawn between this case and one recently decided by my colleague Justice René LeBlanc: Assurant, Inc. v Assurancia, Inc., 2018 FC 121 [Assurant].
-The issue was whether there was confusion between the trademarks
+A striking analogy can be drawn between this case and one recently decided by my colleague, Justice René LeBlanc: Assurant, Inc. v.
+Assurancia, Inc., 2018 FC 121 [Assurant].
+The matter consisted of determining whether there was confusion between the trademarks

-“Assurancia,” both of which are used in the context of the insurance industry.
+“Assurancia,” both being used in the context of the insurance industry.
 Justice LeBlanc found as follows: